‘The Originals’ Season 4 Spoilers: Is the Hayley-Elijah Romance Ending For Good?

 “As much as Hayley is happy to have [Elijah] back, her priority is still Hope’s safety.
 She can’t focus on a romantic relationship that might become too time-consuming. … As her daughter gets older and becomes a little human being, Hayley becomes even more protective.
 So that’s her focus, to protect her kid.”

-To further add salt to the wound of fans of the Hayley-Elijah romance, The Originals Season 4 spoilers from executive producer Michael Narducci said that Hope’s uncles and aunts including Elijah are as devoted to her as her parents are.
+To further add salt to the wound of fans of the Hayley-Elijah romance, The Originals Season 4 spoilers from executive producer Michael Narducci said that Hope’s uncles and aunts- including Elijah- are as devoted to her as her parents, Hayley and Klaus.

 “Not only does she have a mother and father who are willing to do anything to keep her safe, but this little girl also has all these very protective aunts and uncles.”